 The most effective networking takes place on a continuum, not in a vacuum—and your commitment to follow-up is key in making this possible.
 Stay engaged with the people that you meet along the job search journey.
 You never know how they might be able to help you land your next role!

 Are you actively job seeking and looking for ways to grow your network, while giving back to the local community?
-You can explore hundreds of diverse virtual and remote volunteer opportunities through Idealist here.
+You can explore hundreds of virtual volunteer opportunities through Idealist.

 Image created by Catherine Cordasco.
 Submitted for United Nations Global Call Out To Creatives.